 In the last 2 years or so, there is much confusion about the new legislation and new tax laws.

-New procedures and process are in place.
+New procedures and processes are in place.
 It is essential to meet other fellow landlords.

 The National Residential Landlord Association set up regular meetings and landlord courses throughout the UK.
 You can meet other fellow members at these meetings too.

-The NRLA takes an active part in local consultations, events and takes part in online landlord forums and networking events.
+They take an active part in local consultations, events, and online landlord forums and networking events.